 - Rinse the entire tank with clean water to remove any vinegar residue.

 - Replace the water that you removed earlier.
-This will help to dilute any vinegar that entered the tank.
-Vinegar is acidic and can alter the pH level, so returning this water will also help the pH level return to normal.
+This helps to dilute any vinegar that entered the tank.
+Vinegar is acidic and can alter the pH level, so returning this water also helps the pH level return to normal.

-You can also use vinegar to clean and sanitize ornaments, filters, and live plants.
+You can also use vinegar to clean and sanitize ornaments, filters, and live plants, which you can learn about here: How To Clean Fish Tank Decorations (The easy way).

 How To Clean Aquarium Glass With Vinegar